 Iron is melted at 1,400 ° C to 1,500 ° C in an electric furnace.

-A tool called a Yugumi is used to pour the hot iron into the space between the outer mold and the
+A tool called a Yugumi is used to pour the hot iron into the space between the outer mold and the inner core.

-Mold is carefully removed
+Mold is removed

 The cast iron solidifies and is released from the mold.

 Then, the inner core and outer molds are removed.

 The kettle is then fired in a kiln.

 The iron kettle is heated to about 250° C. Lacquer is then baked on the surface of the kettle.

 A black patina called Ohaguro is applied to the outside, at a temperature of about 100°C to 150°C.